Skip to main content

 Hour bank (+/-) = 0 hours

-These absence days reset the actual working hours:
+The following absence types reset the actual working hours:

 • Vacation